littlethumb123/HSL_Bibliometrics-analysis/README.md

 # HSL_Bibliometrics-analysis
-A rep for working piplines in bibliometics analysis
+A rep of working pipline code for bibliometics analysis at UNC_HSL